gluecifer/PMP-Excellence/README.md

 > a temporary endeavor undertaken to create a unique product, service or result.

 Every project has a defined start and end and between those marks it is planned, executed, monitored and controlled.
+Why a project is initiated can be one of the following:
++ Market requirements
++ Customer requirements
++ Strategic requirements
++ Technological requirements
++ Legislative requirements
++ Ecological requirements
++ Social requirements

 ### Project deliverables
 The above quote reveals another important aspect of projects: A project creates something and thus delivers this something in some way.
-Project deliverables can be a product (think a new car model), a service (a third-party opens a call-centre and offers its service for teh customer support of the new car model) or a result.
+Project deliverables can be a product (think a new car model), a service (a third-party opens a call-centre and offers its service as the customer support of the new car model) or a result.
 The latter might be only virtual, e.g. results of year-long research and development efforts or creatig the blueprints of the new car model, if you like.

+However, there is more to a sucesfull project.